FoodIsLifeBGP/banana-admin/README.md

 Now run

-`yarn run storybook` to open storybook server, you should see `Button` at component list at left bar, and by clicking it you could see the component.
+`npm run storybook` to open storybook server, you should see `Button` at component list at left bar, and by clicking it you could see the component.

 ![image-20200715000943318](https://tva1.sinaimg.cn/large/007S8ZIlgy1ggrobpixauj31k20u0aci.jpg)